 Readers — The fear of kidnapping is so huge, it is overwhelming a lot of parents.
 How can they possibly put it in perspective?
 Here’s some help — from you!
-Both comments appeared on the post below this one, about a mom who lets her son ride his bike around town:
+Both comments appeared on the

 …I’d like to know how deal with the worry of something happening on the way to and from these activities?
 I honestly think it’s a great idea (I have a 2 year old so I’m far from this age but am always reading about every age group) but I know the main reason I wouldn’t want to let my (hypothetical)12 year old do that is the fear of kidnappers etc snatching him.
 How do you personally deal with that?- Rachel